status-im/nim-serialization/README.md

 ## Contributing

-The development of Confutils is sponsored by [Status.im](https://status.im/) through the use of [GitCoin](https://gitcoin.co/).
-Please take a look at our tracker for any issues having the [bounty][BOUNTIES] tag.

 When submitting pull requests, please add test cases for any new features or fixes and make sure `nimble test` is still able to execute the entire test suite successfully.